 Flammable, can trap water and seeds, can mold, short term solution to long term problem.

-has tiny perforations that block most debris from the gutter – basically, only tiny sediment will get through.
+Micro-mesh has tiny perforations that block most debris from the gutter – basically, only tiny sediment will get through.
+Micro-mesh gutter guards are some of the most effective options available, particularly for managing snow and ice.
 The surface will need to be wiped off from time to time as twigs, helicopter seeds, and pine needles can build up, especially during the fall.
+Regular maintenance is crucial to keep gutters clean when using micro-mesh gutter guards.
 If too much debris is sitting on the surface, or if dirt clogs the micro mesh openings, even water can’t pass through.

 Pros